Alfresco/alfresco-keycloak-theme/README.md

 ## Deployment of the Theme Files

-### Deployment with the Digital Business Platform
+### Deployment with the Alfresco Identity Service
-If you deploy the Alfresco Digital Business Platform as described [here](https://github.com/Alfresco/alfresco-dbp-deployment), the Alfresco Identity Service is deployed automatically.
+If you deploy the Alfresco Identity Service as described [here](https://github.com/Alfresco/alfresco-identity-service), the Alfresco Keycloak Theme is deployed automatically.

 ### Deployment to a standalone Keycloak server
 1. After installing Keycloak, navigate to the themes directory as in e.g.